-Standard Use of Proceeds Bond: a standard recourse-to-the-issuer debt obligation.
+Standard Use of Proceeds Bond: a standard recourse-to-the-issuer debt obligation which is either listed or unlisted.

-Revenue Bond: a non-recourse-to-the-issuer debt obligation in which the credit exposure in the bond is to the pledged cash flows of the revenue streams, fees, taxes etc., and whose use of proceeds go to related or unrelated projects.
+Revenue Bond: a non-recourse-to-the-issuer debt obligation, either listed or unlisted, in which the credit exposure in the bond is to the pledged cash flows of the revenue streams, fees, taxes etc., and whose use of proceeds go to related or unrelated projects.

-Project Bond: a project bond for a single or multiple projects for which the investor has direct exposure to the risk of the projects with or without potential recourse to the issuer.
+Project Bond: a project bond, either listed or unlisted, for a single or multiple projects for which the investor has direct exposure to the risk of the projects with or without potential recourse to the issuer.

-Securitised Bond: a bond collateralised by one or more specific projects or assets, including but not limited to covered bonds, Asset Backed Securities ("ABS"), Mortgage Backed Securities ("MBS"), and other structures.
-The first source of repayment is generally the cash flows of the assets.
+Securitised Bond: a bond, either listed or unlisted, collateralised by one or more specific projects or assets, including lease, loan and other revenue receivables Asset Backed Securities ("ABS"), Mortgage Backed Securities ("MBS") including Agency MBS, Residential MBS, Commercial MBS, Commercial Mortgage Backed Securities (CMBS) Collateralised Loan Obligations ("CLO"), Collateralised Debt Obligations ("CDO"), Whole Business Securitisation ("WBS") and other securitisation structures.

-Convertible Bonds or Notes: Bonds or notes which have the right but not the obligation to convert into a specified number of ordinary shares (or other securities) under specified terms and conditions.
+Convertible Bonds or Notes: Bonds or notes, either listed or unlisted, which have the right but not the obligation to convert into a specified number of ordinary shares (or other securities) under specified terms and conditions.
 If the bond or note was Certified when it was issued and then later converted to equity, then its status as a Certified Climate Bond would end at the point of conversion.